christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch11_blockchain.md

 Whereas mining in Bitcoin is permissionless--anyone can do it--mining on signet is fully permissioned.
 Only those with permission can do it.
-This would be a completely unacceptable change to Bitcoin's mainnet--no one would use that software--but it's reasonable on a testnet where coins have no value and the only purpose is testing software and systems.
+This would be a completely unacceptable change to Bitcoin’s mainnet--no one would use that software--but it’s reasonable on a testnet where coins have no value and the only purpose is testing software and systems.

 BIP325 signets are designed to make it very easy to create your own.
 If you disagree with how someone else is running their signet, you can start your own signet and connect your software to it.

-===== The default signet and custom signets
+##### The default signet and custom signets

 Bitcoin Core supports((("Bitcoin Core", "signet")))((("default signet")))((("custom signets"))) a default signet, which we believe to be the most widely used signet at the time of writing.
 It is currently operated by